hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 > models(so)
 ```

-### Testing significant differences between conditions using the Wald test
+### Step 5: Test significant differences between conditions using the Wald test

 ```
 # Wald test for specific condition